ietf-wg-cellar/ebml-specification/specification.markdown

 # IANA Considerations

+## CELLAR EBML DocType Registry

+This document creates a new IANA Registry called "CELLAR EBML DocType Registry".

+DocType values are described in [this section](#doctype).
+DocTypes are strings, defined in [the `String Element` section](#string-element), which label the official name of the `EBML Document Type`.
+The strings may be allocated according to First Come First Served (see [@!RFC8126]).

 ## CELLAR EBML Element ID Registry

 This document creates a new IANA Registry called "CELLAR EBML Element ID Registry".